Pre-explosion helium shell flash in type Ia supernovae: Possible consequences of LTP/VLTP

 \subsection{Triggering WD remnant explosion}

 In single star evolution the WD mass does not reach a mass larger than about $1.1 M_\odot$.
-Calculations show that a LTP/VLTP does not ignite the WD (otherwise we would have a much larger number of SNe Ia than observed).
-However, a LTP/VLTP on a merger remnant that is about the Chandrasekhar mass, $M_{\rm rem} \simeq 1.4 M_\odot$, might ignite the WD, similar to the ignition by a thin helium shell in some channels of the DDet scenario (e.g., \citealt{ShenMoore2014}). \cite{ShenMoore2014} find that a pure helium shell mass of $\simeq {\rm few} \times 0.001 M_\odot$ can ignite a WD of mass $\ga 1.3 M_\odot$.
+Calculations show that a LTP/VLTP does not ignite the WD (otherwise we would have a much larger number of SNe Ia than observed). { By `igniting the WD' I refer to the ignition of carbon burning in the core that it turns explodes the WD. } However, a LTP/VLTP on a merger remnant that is about the Chandrasekhar mass, $M_{\rm rem} \simeq 1.4 M_\odot$, might ignite the WD, similar to the ignition by a thin helium shell in some channels of the DDet scenario (e.g., \citealt{ShenMoore2014}). \cite{ShenMoore2014} find that a pure helium shell mass of $\simeq {\rm few} \times 0.001 M_\odot$ can ignite a WD of mass $\ga 1.3 M_\odot$.
 A small mixture of CO into the helium ease the ignition of helium.
 Since I take the helium mass to be $\Delta M_{\rm He,TP} \ga 0.01 M_\odot$, which is condition 1 (equation \ref{eq:MinimumHelium}), the LTP/VLTP might ignite the WD.
 During the LTP/VLTP the star is hydrogen-deficient with total hydrogen mass of $\la 10^{-5} M_\odot$ (e.g., \citealt{Herwigetal1999}), and so the explosion will be indeed classified as a SN Ia (or a peculiar SN Ia).

 Previous studies of the CD scenario (e.g., \citealt{IlkovSoker2012}) assume that the loss of angular momentum leads to the explosion of the Chandrasekhar-mass merger remnant, with a time scale as given by equation (\ref{eq:taub}).
 In addition to this possibility, I raise here the possibility that in rare cases (equation \ref{eq:fraction}) LTP/VLTP ignites the WD.